boreec/boreec.github.io/content/posts/devlog-0003.md

 ## Mechanics/System: Multiple maps

-When playing a traditional roguelike, the character is not limited to one map, but can moves across many.
-Sometimes the exit looks like a staircase, sometimes likes an arrow on the ground.
-My first step to tackle this new mechanic was to create a new tile representing the exit.
+In a traditional roguelike, the character is not limited to one map, but moves across many.
+The exit may look like a staircase, a door or simply an arrow on the ground.
+So in order to implement this mechanic, the first step was to create a new tile representing the exit.

 This exit is placed on the right side of the map randomly.
 I added the function `generate_randon_level_exit_position` on the `Map` structure doing that: